 - Advanced Practice Registered Nursing (APRN)

-The question becomes whether the DNP wants to work with patients directly or indirectly.
+DNPs can choose whether they want to work with patients directly or indirectly.

 Leadership and Administrative Roles

-The Doctor of Nursing practice provides nurses with an opportunity to use their skills to help influence care programs and create nursing initiatives.
-Additionally, they can help bolster the executive nursing leadership roles.
+The DNP degree provides nurses with an opportunity to use their skills to help influence care programs and create nursing initiatives.
+Additionally, they can help bolster executive nursing leadership roles.